MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-configure-organization-specific-updates.md

       - .xml
       - .cat

-After creating and populating the ManifestServer location, set the [ChannelName preference](./mau-preferences.md#channelname) to **Custom** and the [ManifestServer preference](./mau-preferences.md#manifestserver) to the ManifestServer URL location on each managed device.
-This can be done by adding ChannelName and ManifestServer preferences settings in the deployed managed profile.
+Create and populate the ManifestServer location.
+Then, set the [ChannelName preference](./mau-preferences.md#channelname) to **Custom** and the [ManifestServer preference](./mau-preferences.md#manifestserver) to the ManifestServer URL location on each managed device.
+Add these preferences to the deployed managed profile.

 You can also use the following terminal commands to achieve the same goal on a single device: